 5. Using Payment Providers that offer Buyer Protection

 One of the reasons that Bonanza requires sellers to accept PayPal or Amazon Pay is that they both provide a level of buyer protection should something go wrong with your order.
-You can view our Buyer Protection Pledge talking about what action will be taken by Bonanza and whichever payment processor you've used if something goes wrong with your transaction here.
+View details about our payment partners' Buyer Protection to learn more about what action will be taken by Bonanza and whichever payment processor you've used if something goes wrong with your transaction.

 I've spotted a Suspicious Seller.
 How Do I Report It?

 - If they're only slightly suspicious, you might try sending them a BMail to vet them out.
 Ask for links to other places they sell online and get a sense for their style of communication.

 - If they are highly suspicious, you can flag their user account, which will alert us to their presence and/or lead to their possible suspension.